 Buy on Sale

-There is no law saying you must buy something simply because it’s on sale, but if there is something that you need or already purchase, buying on sale is a great way to get value for your money.
-If it doesn’t expire or has a long shelf life, make sure to buy the limit the store will let you get the most value for your money.
+There is no law saying you must buy something simply because it’s on sale, but if there is something that you need or have already purchased, buying on sale is a great way to get value for your money.
+If it doesn’t expire or has a long shelf life, make sure to buy the maximum the store will let you get the most value for your money.

 There is no amount of money that should be used without a purpose.
 Even amounts as low as $10 dollars can be used to help us in the short term or long term.
 When creating a budget or financial plan, you should always make sure you are getting the most value for what you are spending.